The Message and the Momentum: How Communication Shapes Engineering Project Velocity

 Technical recruiting parallels engineering: the most valuable information comes from careful listening.
 Every intake call, feedback round, and follow-up contains key details.
 The best recruiters interpret those details as engineers read system data, seeking root causes, recurring friction, and the real constraints that shape success.

-When a recruiter listens at that level, they can translate requirements into meaningful filters.
+When an engineering recruiter listens at that level, they can translate requirements into meaningful filters.
 Not just “five years of verification experience,” but “someone who communicates well across design and validation teams, and can collaborate under a deadline.”
-That interpretation turns a job req into a placement that integrates quickly and contributes where it matters.
+That interpretation turns an engineering job req into a placement that integrates quickly and contributes where it matters.

 Fewer meetings for the same decisions